getgrav/grav-learn/pages/06.forms/01.blueprints/04.example-page-blueprint/docs.md

 Put them in `user/themes/YOURTHEME/blueprints/`.
 This is best when you also intend to distribute your theme: the theme will provide the page blueprints and it will be easier to use.

+#### In the Data folder

+If you are using a Gantry5 based theme, the best location is `user/data/gantry5/themes/YOURTHEME/blueprints/`, otherwise your files may be lost during theme update.

 #### In a Plugin

 Put them in `user/plugins/YOURPLUGIN/blueprints/`.
 This is the place where to put them if you define and add custom pages in the plugin.